Legalica Security Infrastructure & Compliance

 │ • User interface, API endpoints, data models │

-│ • Security rules, access controls, encryption keys │
+│ • Security rules, access controls │

 └──────────────────────────┬──────────────────────────────────┘